High Holy Days

 A disciple of a certain rabbi once asked his teacher, “You know, I have noticed that each day you walk into the woods.
 I wonder, why do you go there?”.
 The teacher replied, “I go there to find God.”
 The questioner prodded further, “Haven’t you always taught me that God is the same everywhere?”.
 “Yes”, replied the rabbi, “but I am not”.

 Join us for a Rosh Hashanah experience where we can be ourselves, pray differently, relate to God, and reach within to access a spiritual dimension not always attainable in a sanctuary.
 Meditation, stories, song, and prayer will help us be fully present.
 We’ll begin our hike, led by Al Molitor, from the synagogue parking lot at 9am.
-Join us there, along the route, or at Moose Hill (we plan to start by 10:30).
-More information, including weather updates, will be provided ahead of time to those who sign up.
-We’ll conclude by noon.
+Join us there or meet us in the Moose Hill parking lot at 10:30am.
+We'll conclude by noon.
+More information, including weather updates, will be provided ahead of time to those who sign up on the High Holy Day Seating Registration form.

-· Better time coordination between adult services and children’s services
+More children's educational opportunities & Better time coordination between adult & children's services

 Selichot Services and Program